-Judy E. Cotte has over 25 years of legal experience, the last 15 of which has been exclusively focused on ESG.
+Judy E. Cotte has over 20 years of legal experience, the last 13 of which has been exclusively focused on ESG.
 Ms. Cotte is a globally recognized expert on ESG and responsible investment and received a Clean50 award for her leadership in advancing sustainability and clean capitalism in Canada in 2020.
 Ms. Cotte is currently Managing Director, Head of ESG for Onex Corporation.
 She was previously the Chief Executive Officer of ESG Global and prior to that, was V.P. & Head of Corporate Governance & Responsible Investment for RBC Global Asset Management and was a member of the firm's Executive Committee.
-Ms. Cotte also serves on the Board of PowerSchool Holdings, Inc. Ms. Cotte is a current member of the TSX Listings Advisory Group and the UN PRI's Global Policy Reference Group.
+Ms. Cotte is a current member of the TSX Listings Advisory Group and the UN PRI's Global Policy Reference Group.
 The business experience and accomplishments, combined with a Bachelor of Laws from the University of Toronto and a Master of Laws from Osgoode Hall Law School at York University, provides Ms. Cotte with the financial management expertise and financial literacy to carry out her duties as a member of the Audit Committee.